jlan84/cross-validation-assignment/pair.md

 ### Exercise:

+1. Fit the same Boston housing dataset but with a Ridge Regression with an `alpha = 0.5` to start
-1. Plot the parameters (coefficients) of the Ridge regression (y-axis) versus the value of the alpha parameter.
+2. Plot the parameters (coefficients) of the Ridge regression (y-axis) versus the value of the alpha parameter.
 (There will be as many lines as there are predictors)

 ```python
 from sklearn import preprocessing